-Here is a sample layout of 570 watts on a toy hauler.
+Here is a sample layout of 570 watts of solar installed on a toy hauler.
 Plenty of space is left for growth on this 44-foot RV.

-Here is a sample layout of an RV solar kit on a 20 foot RV.
+Here is a sample layout of a solar kit on a 20 foot RV.

 Wiring your RV Solar Kit is always an important consideration.
 I wanted to include some information on the wiring setups that come with better solar kits.
 Quick connect MC cable setups are a must for ease of wiring and installation.